Geometry of restricted information: the case of quantum thermodynamics: Geometric refinement of the generalized Clausius inequality

 \section{Geometric refinement of the generalized Clausius inequality}

-In Appendix~\ref{App:Derivation} we derived the generalized Second Law of Thermodynamics~\eqref{generalized_second_law}, which bounds the work performed on the system by the equilibrium free energy difference and the informational costs associated with coherence and asymmetry.
+In Section~\ref{App:Derivation} we derived the generalized Second Law of Thermodynamics~\eqref{generalized_second_law}, which bounds the work carried out on the system by the equilibrium free energy difference and the informational costs associated with coherence and asymmetry.
 That inequality relies on the non-negativity of the relative entropy $S(\rho_{\tau}^{E}||\sigma_{\tau}) \ge 0$.
 However, recent developments in non-equilibrium quantum thermodynamics allow us to sharpen this bound by interpreting the relative entropy through a geometric lens.

-Deffner and Lutz \cite{DeffnerLutz} derived a generalized Clausius inequality that is valid arbitrarily far from equilibrium.
+Deffner and Lutz~\cite{DeffnerLutz} derived a generalized Clausius inequality that holds arbitrarily far from equilibrium.
 They demonstrated that entropy production is bounded from below by the Bures angle $\mathcal{L}$ between the non-equilibrium state and the corresponding equilibrium state.
 The Bures angle is a thermodynamic length metric defined as:

 where $F(\rho_1, \rho_2) = [\Tr(\sqrt{\sqrt{\rho_1}\rho_2\sqrt{\rho_1}})]^2$ is the quantum fidelity.
 The bound on the relative entropy is given by \cite{DeffnerLutz}:

 We can apply this result directly to our gauge-invariant framework.
 Returning to \eqref{integrated_2nd_law}, we identified the term $S(\rho_{\tau}^{E}||\sigma_{\tau})$ as the entropic cost of the discrepancy between the final gauge-invariant state $\rho_{\tau}^{E}$ and the thermal state $\sigma_{\tau}$.
 By substituting the geometric bound (\ref{deffner_bound}) into our work relation, we obtain a geometrically tightened second law: